-Again, improving ad copy and landing page quality are the most direct ways to close the gap between the average joe and the multi-national conglomerate (at least when it comes to AdWords).
+Again, improving ad copy and landing page quality are the most direct ways to close the gap between the average joe and the multi-national conglomerate (at least when it comes to Google Ads).

-If you’re not familiar with the AdWords Performance Grader, here’s a little primer: It’s a free tool that runs a quick audit on your AdWords account, checking for many of the best practices outlined above (Quality Score, negative keywords, account activity, etc.) and gives you an overall grade based on your performance.
+If you’re not familiar with the AdWords Performance Grader, here’s a little primer: It’s a free tool that runs a quick audit on your Google Ads account, checking for many of the best practices outlined above (Quality Score, negative keywords, account activity, etc.) and gives you an overall grade based on your performance.

 The Grader also checks for account activity, because in our experience, strong performance correlates highly with doing stuff – logging into your account and making adjustments for improvement.
 If you don’t even look at your account for weeks at a time, how are you going to improve anything?